mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **Recommendation:** Use the "Additional Authenticated Data" field of the
 > PrivateMessage instead of using other unauthenticated means of sending
 > metadata throughout the infrastructure.
 If the data should be kept private, the
-> infrastructure should use encrypted Application messages instead.
+> infrastructure should use encrypted application messages instead.

 ### Metadata Protection for Unencrypted Group Operations